Thank you for becoming an Open Broadband customer! For important information on your new service see our up-to-date online document here

 Due to the nature of wireless transmission, it is impacted somewhat by trees, hills, other obstructions, and “noise” from other wireless equipment in the area.
 For these reasons we cannot offer a speed “guarantee”.
 However we do our best to meet or exceed the requested speed offered at the time of installation.

-Open Broadband Fixed Wireless Internet is desgined to reach up to 25Mbps for downloading and up to 3Mbps for uploading.
+Open Broadband Fixed Wireless Internet is designed to reach up to advertised maximum speeds.
 However, data speeds can vary depending upon various factors:

 - Wi-Fi isn’t as fast as a wired connection.
 You get the best Wi-Fi signal closest to your gateway without obstructions.
 Use a wired (Ethernet) connection for the best results.

 - Devices have a maximum Internet speed they can reach, and might not be as fast as your possible Internet service level (especially older devices).

 - Multiple devices sharing your Internet connection at the same time, whether wired or Wi-Fi, can reduce your Internet speed.

 - If you run 3 speedtests in a row you are likely to get several different results

 - If you use different speedtest sites you will likely get several different results